chocolatey/choco-wiki/HelpersUninstallChocolateyEnvironmentVariable.md

 ## Parameters

-###  -PathToInstall &lt;String&gt;
+###  -VariableName &lt;String&gt;
-The full path to a location to add / ensure is in the PATH.
+The name or key of the environment variable to remove.

 Property               | Value
 ---------------------- | -----